Ames Brothers: Biography

-Over their fifteen-year career, their prolific work notched up 49 US chart entries, 21 of them on the Coral label before signing with RCA Victor.
-The group disbanded in 1963, but Ed Ames continued with a successful singing and acting career, including playing Daniel Boone's sidekick, Mingo, on the popular Daniel Boone television series.
+The Ames Brothers recorded prodigiously and notched up 49 US chart entries, 21 of them on the Coral label before signing with RCA Victor in 1953.
+After a 15 year career, the quartet disbanded in 1963, but Ed Ames continued with a successful singing and acting career, including playing Daniel Boone's sidekick, Mingo, on the popular Daniel Boone television series.

 Legacy

 They were inducted into the Vocal Group Hall of Fame in 1998.